hydratk/hydratk-ext-datagen/doc/rst/module/ext/datagen/serializer.rst

 * tojson

 Method serializes given object instance to json string, it uses simplejson method dumps with indentation.
+It is not supported for Python 2.6 (missing OrderedDict), raises NotImplementedError.

   .. code-block:: python